lth-elm/Backtrading-Python-Binance/README.md

 https://www.binance.com/en/futures/ref/154947021 for binance future and to also save 10%.

-___
+&nbsp;

 If it was interesting and you've learned something feel free to support me by sending any amount of cryptos to one of the following addresses :)

-* Ethereum, Matic Mainet and BSC :
+* Ethereum, Matic Mainet and BSC : *0xa1eF4B0eA4f2a45Dc60baba368BDB8656B6fD580*

-0xa1eF4B0eA4f2a45Dc60baba368BDB8656B6fD580

-* Solana :
+* Solana : *2c1F4Rs63nL1VCuLP7Qz776X1NemfNUfYjMWTALQzrwh*

-2c1F4Rs63nL1VCuLP7Qz776X1NemfNUfYjMWTALQzrwh

-* Bitcoin :
+* Bitcoin : *3DXrC7ZXxYa4bFbjL3ofgWxfeeiAzzHWf4*

-3DXrC7ZXxYa4bFbjL3ofgWxfeeiAzzHWf4

 &nbsp;